 In the years following World War II, Italy spawned no less than 220 new motorcycle manufacturers.
 Naturally, this motorcycle boom led to racing, which helped put names like Benelli and MV Agusta on the map.
 At this time, over four million motorcycles were registered on Italian roads, completely outnumbering their four-wheeled counterparts.
 By 1950, and through to the end of the 1960s, Italian motorcycles has become synonymous with well-engineered, stylish objet d’art with unparalleled beauty.

 The success of the two-wheeler wasn’t to last though, since Italy’s economy began to recover, the need for cheap and small transport dwindled.
 Affordable cars became available to the masses, and the automobile was a more practical option for most families.
-The dream wasn’t over though – Italian motorcycles were still performing exceptionally well on the racing circuits, and Italy’s government stepped in to save the industry, changing the laws to encourage younger riders to get involved, allowing 14 year olds to operate 50cc motorcycles providing that they traveled at speeds under 27 mph.
+The dream wasn’t over though – Italian bikes were still performing exceptionally well on the racing circuits, and Italy’s government stepped in to save the industry, changing the laws to encourage younger riders to get involved, allowing 14 year olds to operate 50cc motorcycles providing that they traveled at speeds under 27 mph.
 Naturally, rebellious teens modified their Moto Morinis and Aprilias to flout the rules, which only increased their appeal.

 And then the Japanese arrived, offering high-performance sport bikes that outclassed their European rivals at every turn: these new Japanese bikes were bigger, faster, more reliable, and cheaper.
-This signaled the beginning of the end for many European manufacturers, but thanks to the history of design excellence and the prestige attached to Italian motorcycles, the likes of Ducati, MV Agusta, Laverda, and Aprilia managed to survive, on the sales floor and on the race track.
+This signaled the beginning of the end for many European manufacturers, but thanks to the history of design excellence and the prestige attached to Italian machinery, the likes of Ducati, MV Agusta, Laverda, and Aprilia managed to survive, on the sales floor and on the race track.
 Even so, the European motorcycle industry took a hit that it would never recover from.
 Or could it?

-Of the surviving manufacturers of Italian motorcycles, the last two decades have been troublesome.
+Of the surviving Italian motorcycle brands, the last two decades have been troublesome.
 However, the hard times appear to be coming to an end.
 There are signs that the industry (as a whole) is beginning to recover, and things are looking up for most of Italy’s prominent manufacturers.
 Recent success in the MotoGP and the unprecedented achievement of the Scrambler brand has breathed new life in to Ducati.
 Aprilia have released models that have garnered universal praise, such as the Tuono and RSV4.
 MV Agusta have managed to restructure their company and find new investment, promising a brighter future for the iconic marque.
 And even Benelli have found hope in the form of Chinese ownership, re-inventing the Italian name and bringing much needed credibility to the Chinese industry.
 But rather than look to the future, let’s take a look at some of the greatest Italian motorcycles that have already been produced.

 Iconic Italian Motorbikes

-There has been no shortage of mind blowing Italian motorcycles over the years, but if you’re looking to get yourself a classic or something a bit more exotic than your run-of-the-mill Japanese machines, which brands should you be looking out for?
+There has been no shortage of mind blowing Italian bikes over the years, but if you’re looking to get yourself a classic or something a bit more exotic than your run-of-the-mill Japanese machines, which brands should you be looking out for?
 Of course, you’ll already be familiar with the likes of Ducati, MV Agusta, and Aprilia, but what other manufacturers exist?
-First off, there’s the obvious Piaggio giant, Aprilia’s parent company, who own other Italian classics like Gilera and Moto Guzzi, but there are plenty of other brands that produced (or are still producing) exciting and exotic Italian motorcycles.
+First off, there’s the obvious Piaggio giant, Aprilia’s parent company, who own other Italian classics like Gilera and Moto Guzzi, but there are plenty of other brands that produced (or are still producing) exciting and exotic Italian machines.
 Moto Morini, Cagiva, Bimota, Benelli, Mondial, Laverda, and Beta Motorcycles are all excellent manufacturers that shouldn’t be discounted in your hunt for a classic.
 So without further ado, let’s look at 10 of the most stunning Italian motorcycles ever made!

 10 Beautiful Examples Of Italian Motorcycles!